Doing business with the government

 This web page is designed to be a great starting point if you’ve never done business with the government — or would like to learn more.
 Select information and resources have been provided on this page, including contact information for people and organizations that can help you along the way.

-The Indiana Procurement Technical Assistance Center (PTAC) is a state agency with personnel to assist you through 1:1 counseling.
+The Indiana APEX Accelerator is a state agency with personnel to assist you through 1:1 counseling.
 Their services are no cost and confidential.
-Indiana PTAC has two, one-page documents you can review to start understanding how to set up your company to do business with many government agencies:

 Regardless of which level of government you’d like to do business with, any federally funded project, whether directly with the federal government or through a local municipality will require you to be registered in SAM.gov.
 Review these documents to familiarize yourself with the process and requirements of registering on SAM.gov: